-The recovery effort has encompassed architectural repairs, replacement of ductbanks and substations, track repair and much more.
+The recovery effort encompassed architectural repairs, replacement of ductbanks and substations, track repair, and much more.

-As part of a Joint Venture, Urban is providing Program Management and Project Management (PM) services to PATH in support of the Superstorm Sandy Recovery.
-In this role, Urban is leading the development of the Project Management Plan (PMP) as required by Federal Transit Administration (FTA).
+As part of a Joint Venture, Urban provided Program Management and Project Management (PM) services to PATH in support of the Superstorm Sandy Recovery.
+In this role, Urban lead the development of the Project Management Plan (PMP) as required by the Federal Transit Administration (FTA).
 The PMP is part of the obligation to secure FTA funding.

-The execution of these projects is outlined in the PMP which sets forth the organization and framework for policies and practices for managing projects funded through the FTA program.
-This process is outlined in the Federal Code of Federal Regulations, Part 633.25, Contents of a Project Management Plan.
+The execution of these projects was outlined in the PMP, which set forth the organization and framework for policies and practices for managing projects funded through the FTA program.
+This process was outlined in the Federal Code of Federal Regulations, Part 633.25, Contents of a Project Management Plan.

-Urban PM team led the effect to organize the PATH and other PANYNJ procedures and guidelines in a document that complied with the Federal Code.
-The PANYNJ has been designing and constructing transportation and infrastructure projects since the inception of the agency over fifty (50) years ago.
+Urban's PM team led the effort to organize the PATH and other PANYNJ procedures and guidelines in a document that complied with the Federal Code.
+The PANYNJ had been designing and constructing transportation and infrastructure projects since the inception of the agency over 50 years ago.
 The PANYNJ is highly regarded as a builder of large complex projects valued at hundreds of millions of dollars.
-They have mature organization, procedures, and guidelines for executing projects within budget and on schedule, As the authority relies on tolls for capital, they traditionally self-finance their projects, however the extent of the Sandy damage and the willingness of the federal government to assist in restoring the regional transportation system, PANYNJ elected to utilize federal monies.
+They have mature organization, procedures, and guidelines for executing projects within budget and on schedule.
+As the authority relies on tolls for capital, they traditionally self-finance their projects; however, because of the extent of the Sandy damage and the willingness of the federal government to assist in restoring the regional transportation system, PANYNJ elected to utilize federal monies.

 Urban aligned the PMP with the existing organization and procedures of the PANYNJ.
 Each section of the PMP was assigned to an Urban Program Management team member with knowledge of the subject.
 They interviewed PANYNJ managers and modeled the sections to the existing technical and business practices.